One Identity Manager Reviews

 What's my experience with pricing, setup cost, and licensing?One Identity genuinely provides one of the lowest costs for the initial setup of any product while still being a robust suite of tools.
 Price was a major driving factor in… more»

-If you previously used a different solution, which one did you use and why did you switch?We did not have a solution in place.
+Which solution did I use previously and why did I switch?We did not have a solution in place.
 This was a greenfield project.